Skip to main content

 Some considered the November 2017 to February 2019 red tide bloom in Florida to be the longest they could remember.
 While this bloom was persistent, we have had longer blooms on record.

 Yes, many algae species cause red tides all over the world.
-Yet, the organism that causes Florida's red tide, Karenia brevis, is found almost exclusively in the Gulf of Mexico and occurs from Mexico to Florida.
-K. brevis can be transported around the Gulf of Mexico as coastal waters move with winds and currents.
+Yet, the organism that causes Florida's red tide, Karenia brevis, is found almost exclusively in the Gulf and occurs from Mexico to Florida.
+K. brevis can be transported around the Gulf as coastal waters move with winds and currents.
 Some red tides have even been carried by the Gulf Stream current into the Atlantic Ocean as far north as Delaware.

 Red tide in Florida can be found in bays and estuaries but not in freshwater systems such as lakes and rivers.
 Because Karenia brevis cannot tolerate low-salinity waters for very long, blooms usually remain in salty coastal waters and do not penetrate upper reaches of estuaries.
 However, other harmful algae, including cyanobacteria (blue-green algae), typically bloom in freshwater lakes and rivers.